 Maintaining an active, healthy lifestyle can provide you with a life rich in experiences and fulfillment.
 Whether you enjoy team sports, individual pursuits, or just like getting your 10,000 steps in every day, we’re here to support you.
 While not everyone is destined to be a pro athlete, staying active and living a high quality of life are goals we can all strive for.
-Even just a few small changes to your habits around your exercise routine, thought processes, and nutrition can pay big dividends on your overall health and wellness.
+Even just a few small changes to your habits around your exercise routine thought processes, and nutrition could pay big dividends on your overall health and wellness.

 Why it Matters:

-- A steady balance (or homeostasis), is when your body can function at its optimal level.
+A steady balance (or homeostasis) is when your body can function at its optimal level.